 Whenever we experience some trying times, we tend to be more emotional and hard-headed.
 It sometimes feels that the whole world turned its back on us and that we’re all alone dealing with our problems.

 I forgot that even in difficult situations, I still have my free will.
-That even if I didn’t choose to be in that kind of situation, I can choose how to react to it.
-Sometimes, I forgot that even if I’m hurting, I can still choose to be kind.
+Even if I didn’t choose to be in that kind of situation, I can choose how to react to it.
+Sometimes, I forget that even if I’m hurting, I can still choose to be kind.

 Sometimes we blame others for what we’re going through, but more often than not, even if we don’t admit it out loud or even if we don’t admit it to ourselves, we blame ourselves for what has happened to us.